adgrant93/Shapeshifter_Downloader/README.md

 # Shapeshifter_Downloader
 A simple script to pull down the entirety or part of shapeshifter by Lemonfontcomics :)

+EDIT 09/22: Part 5 seems to be loading super slow and its not able to pull it down.
+I checked on the site and I can't load the page so might have to wait a day or so and try again.

 Credit: http://lemonfontcomics.com/

 Running the program is simple but requires multiple steps.
 I made this in about 3 days so its not super smart but it gets the job done :)